tfasanya79/C-Assignment-1/LABORATORY_REPORT.md

 - Invalid bet inputs (out of range, non-numeric)
 - Insufficient balance scenarios
 - Maximum deposit limit testing (5,000 SEK)
-- Win/loss/tie game outcomes
+- **🆕 Extended round scenarios** (games requiring multiple extra rounds)
+- **🆕 Winner determination** (various win patterns)
 - Multiple consecutive games
-- Early game termination (2-0, 2-1 scenarios)
 - Balance tracking across sessions

-### 6.2 Validation Results
+### 6.2 🆕 Updated Validation Results
 All test scenarios passed successfully, confirming:
 - Proper money management
-- Correct game logic implementation
+- **🆕 Guaranteed winner logic** works correctly
 - Appropriate user feedback
 - Robust error handling
+- **🆕 No tie games occur**

 ## 7. Conclusion

+The dice game implementation successfully meets all specified requirements while addressing the important enhancement of guaranteed winner logic.
+The **major update eliminates tie games** by continuing rounds until there's a clear winner, providing a more satisfying gaming experience.

-The dice game implementation successfully meets all specified requirements while addressing numerous hidden assumptions through thoughtful design decisions.
-The program demonstrates effective use of C++ building blocks from Lecture 4, including proper sequence, selection, and iteration constructs.
+The program demonstrates effective use of C++ building blocks from Lecture 4, with the **key modification being the updated iteration logic** that ensures definitive outcomes.
 The modular architecture ensures code maintainability and extensibility, while comprehensive input validation and user feedback create a robust user experience.
-The money management system properly handles real-world betting scenarios with appropriate safeguards.

-Future enhancements could focus on persistence features, enhanced user interface options, and expanded game statistics to create an even more engaging gaming experience.
+The **guaranteed winner feature** addresses a potential frustration point in the original design while maintaining all the core functionality and money management capabilities.
+Future enhancements could focus on balancing game length with the certainty of outcomes.

 ---

-*This report demonstrates the complete solution approach, implementation details, and critical analysis required for Assignment 1.*
+*This updated report demonstrates the enhanced solution approach, implementation details, and critical analysis for the amended Assignment 1 with guaranteed winner logic.*